 One hundred minutes of Savage spans 30 years, inspired by the true stories of New Zealand’s street gangs.

 In Savage, director Sam Kelly’s debut feature, hammers are used to destroy and disfigure, though gang leader Danny (Jake Ryan) is looking to make amends.
-A generation-sweeping tale of toxic masculinity and the ties that bind, Savage, opening in cinemas 27 August nationwide, is a character study within the trappings of a gangster flick.
+A generation-sweeping tale of toxic masculinity and the ties that bind, Savage is a character study within the trappings of a gangster flick.
 It revisits some of our country’s darkest chapters, and hopes we will stare headlong into the abyss.